Qwen 3.6-35B-A3B on an RTX PRO 6000: 217 tok/s at Full bf16

 Quality Evaluation

-Standard lm-eval loglikelihood benchmarks (MMLU, GSM8K, etc.) don't work through the chat API — they require native vLLM model loading, which demands another ~67 GB of VRAM we don't have.
-So I ran a custom evaluation instead.
+Standard lm-eval loglikelihood benchmarks (MMLU, GSM8K, etc.) do not work cleanly through the chat API.
+Native vLLM loading would need another large VRAM allocation, so I ran a small custom check instead.

 This is not a comprehensive quality assessment.
-These are quick checks to gauge whether the speed numbers are actually useful — not rigorous academic benchmarks.
+It is a quick sanity check to see whether the speed numbers are attached to useful outputs.

 Knowledge QA (5 questions)